OfficeDev/VBA-content/VBA/Outlook-VBA/articles/explorer-beforefolderswitch-event-outlook.md

 This event is not available in Microsoft Visual Basic Scripting Edition (VBScript).

-If the folder being switched to is in a namespace that doesn?t support automation (such as the file system),  _NewFolder_ is **Nothing** .
+If the folder being switched to is in a namespace that doesn't support automation (such as the file system),  _NewFolder_ is **Nothing** .

 ## Example